 General Information FAQ’s

 Q: What is a quick overview of Project HOPE?

 A: Project HOPE was established in 1958 and founded by Dr. William B. Walsh, M.D.
 The organizations international headquarters is in Millwood, VA and the current president and CEO is Thomas Kenyon, M.D., M.P.H.
 The foundation name is: Project HOPE - The People to People Health Foundation.
 HOPE stands for Health Opportunities for People Everywhere.

-Q: What is Project HOPE’s Mission?
+Q: What is Project HOPE’s Vision and Mission?